 Photography

-Get a packaged deal: Ask for a packaged deal that will capture the special moments leading up to and during your wedding day, such as engagement pictures, getting ready photos, the wedding ceremony, the reception and the after party.
-Also make sure you’re able to get a print release and all the photos on a CD or thumb drive so you can print them yourself instead of having to purchase the prints through the photographer.
+Get a packaged deal: Ask for a packaged deal that will capture the special moments leading up to and during your wedding day, such as engagement pictures, getting ready photos, the wedding ceremony, the reception, and the after party.
+Also, make sure you’re able to get a print release and all the photos sent to you digitally or on a CD or thumb drive so you can print them yourself instead of having to purchase the prints through the photographer.
 If you also want a video of your special day, many photographers work with videographers and sell video and photo packages.

 Jewelry